niwith/DropInMultiplayer/DropInMultiplayer/README.md

 The drop in multiplayer mod for Risk of Rain 2!
 This mod allows the host to have players join mid-game, and automatically gives them items to help them catch up!

-If you have any bug reports, ping me on the modding discord (https://discord.gg/5MbXZvd), or create an issue on the github repo.
+If you have any bug reports, ping me on the modding discord (@niwith on https://discord.gg/5MbXZvd), or feel free to private message me .
-Things I am working on for the mod will be listed on the project board: https://github.com/niwith/DropInMultiplayer/projects/1
+Things I am working on for the mod may be listed on the project board: https://github.com/niwith/DropInMultiplayer/projects/1

 Credit to https://thunderstore.io/package/SushiDev/DropinMultiplayer/ for originally creating this mod.